tradingstrategy-ai/trading-strategy/docs/source/glossary.rst

         `x*y=k market maker`

+        This model was popularised by :term:`Uniswap` version 2 :term:`decentralised exchange`.
         Anyone can buy or sell coins by essentially shifting the market maker’s, also known as a liquidity provider, position on the x*y=k curve.

+        On Trading Strategy, the available liquidity is usually expressed as the US dollar amount of one side of the pair.
+For example adding 100 BNB + 5000 USD to the liquidity is presented as 5000 USD available liquidity.

         `Read more about XY liquidity model <https://medium.com/phoenix-finance/understanding-the-xyk-model-of-pooled-liquidity-7340fdc20d9c>`_.